In this guide we’ll answer the following questions:

-Colleges award their students scholarships and grants through award letters.
+Colleges award their students scholarships and grants through offer letters.
 These financial aid packages can greatly reduce the overall cost and make that school option more affordable.
 In addition to some “automatic” scholarships awarded in the financial aid package, most colleges also offer some competitive scholarships.
 While visiting a college, be sure to speak to the school’s financial aid office and clarify any questions you may have.

-Outside scholarships can come from employers, companies, national organizations, local business, religious centers, ethnicity groups, and plenty more.
+Outside scholarships can come from employers, companies, national organizations, local businesses, religious centers, ethnicity groups, and plenty more.
 Every scholarship earned lowers the potential for student loan debt.
 It’s important to note, however, that outside scholarship awards can affect how much money the college will award your student in their financial aid package.
 Earning scholarship money reduces your family’s financial need, after all.

 Here are some great articles to help out with the scholarship search: